fuArizona/INFO621Final/README.md

 │       ├── newModel1B_QA/ (Empty due to the large size)
 │       ├── newModel3B_QA/ (Empty due to the large size)
-│       └── pretrained/ (Empty due to the large size) ├── environment.yml (The environment file)
+│       └── pretrained/ (Empty due to the large size) ├── video/ (The videos demonstrating the execution of various programs on the server) ├── environment.yml (The environment file)
 ├── README.md
 ├── INFO_621_Final_Project_Report.pdf (The project report)